-In our first ten years as a volunteer organization, our focus was on asteroid deflection research and advocacy.
-The team developed several deflection concepts, ones that are accepted today as standard techniques to prevent an impact.
-Over the years, the B612 Foundation was instrumental in advancing the scientific thinking on asteroid deflection.
-We and others realized that deflecting an asteroid requires surprisingly little change in an asteroid’s velocity – in most cases just a fraction of a centimeter per second change in order to prevent an impact with Earth.
-However this slight deflection must be carried out decades before the impending impact.
+In the first ten years as a volunteer organization, the focus remained on asteroid deflection research and advocacy.
+The team developed several deflection concepts, ones that are accepted today as standard techniques to prevent an impact and over the years, the B612 Foundation was instrumental in advancing the scientific thinking on asteroid deflection.

 But then came the epiphany that you can’t deflect an asteroid you don’t even know is headed to Earth.
 You can’t stop what you can’t see.
 So, while B612 had found the solution to stopping asteroid impacts – they would now have to turn their attention to the bigger more imminent issue of finding dangerous asteroids before they find us!

 In July 2012 on the anniversary of the Tunguska Asteroid impact, the B612 Foundation announced the Sentinel Mission to detect and track the million asteroids with the potential to destroy any major city on Earth.
 In partnership with Ball Aerospace, the leader in infrared deep space telescopes – the same company that built the corrective lens for the Hubble Space Telescope, the Spitzer and Kepler Space Telescopes – the B612 Foundation announced its plans to built, launch and operate a deep space telescope with an infrared lens – the first private-sector deep space mission in history.